Electronic Funds Transfer (EFT)

 Electronic bill payments

-Perhaps your paycheck is directly deposited into your bank account .
-You go to the bank to withdraw cash for your weekly grocery shopping trip and use the ATM, but when you go to the store checkout, you’re $20 short, so you use your debit card.
-When you get home, you pay your bills on your computer.
+Say that your paycheck is directly deposited into your bank account.
+You go to the bank to withdraw cash for your weekly grocery shopping trip and use the ATM, but when you go to the store checkout, you’re $20 short.
+You use your debit card and – when you get home – you pay your bills on your computer.

-EFTs typically process between 1-4 business days, but holidays and weekends can delay the transfer.
+The electronic fund transfer process typically takes between 1-4 business days, but holidays and weekends can delay the transfer.
 The actual time for the transaction depends on the type of payment, EFT provider, and when the request is submitted.

 Are EFTs Free?

-There is a cost to process EFTs, but whether the sender or the receiver bears the cost depends on the transaction type.
-Some banks charge ATM fees, for example, while others include it in the service fees for their customers' accounts.
+There is a cost to process EFTs, but the cost depends on the transaction type (i.e. whether the sender or the receiver bears the cost).
+For example, some banks charge ATM fees while others include it in the service fees for their customers' accounts.

 What Is the Electronic Funds Transfer Act?

 In 1978, the United States government issued the Electronic Funds Transfer Act (EFTA), which established the definition of EFT and requirements for disclosure.
-The Act set forth the rights and responsibilities of both consumers and financial institutions when sending and receiving EFTs.
+The Act also outlined the rights and requirements for consumers and financial institutions when sending and receiving EFTs.

 The Electronic Funds Transfer Act authorized: